 At this time, all CAFO's in Michigan not under an individual permit, should be following the existing CAFO permit that the farms COC references.

-NOTE for next years planning season: If your spring CNMP/NMP highlighted the need to soil sample fields for your 2018 - 2019 update, please make sure soil sampling is scheduled as we head into the harvest season.
+NOTE for next year’s planning season: If your spring CNMP/NMP highlighted the need to soil sample fields for your 2022 growing season, please make sure soil sampling is scheduled as we head fall.
 Get in touch with us if you need FCS to help with soil sampling or need a reminder about what fields need a new sample.